lucendio/lecture-devops-infos/content/assignments/_index.md

 ## Indication of source

-Every line of code or text that is not a result of your own thought process (your own brainchild), requires a reference of origin.
+Every line of code or text that is not a result of your own thought process (your own brainchild), requires a __complete__ trace of origin.
 One of two cases may apply:

 #### (1) Copy & paste from a static source